estherUgwueke/BRCA-GEA/README.md

 ## 🏁 Quick Start
 ⚡ Recommendation to run the pipeline:

-Access to a database?: Run brca-deseq_pipeline.sh
+Access to a database?: Run brca_deseq_pipeline.sh

 No database access?
 Run differential expression and visualization Python scripts only.